duckdegen/apebot/readme.md

-- *I am currently for hire, you can contact me at duckdegen@gmail.com*.
+- *I am currently for hire, you can contact me at duckdegen@gmail.com or using this handle on the usual platforms*

 - I have 10+ years experience in building software using JS/TS/node